 My favourite character is Chandan Patel.
 He is the ‘innocent criminal’ who feels guilty all the time about a crime he has not done consciously.
-He is witty, a poet at heart, good brother and son.
+He is witty, a poet at heart, a good brother and son.
 He cared a lot for his sister Tara and is too heartbroken after the tragedy.
 He migrates to London and changes his name to Dan to detach from Chandan, which is impossible as Tara’s brother.
-He starts writing a book which introduces us to their past.
+He starts writing a book that introduces us to their past.

 My favourite dialogue is by Chandan itself: